Pale-Blue-Dot-97/Minerva/README.md

 I'd like to acknowledge the invaluable supervision and contributions of Prof Jonathon Hare and Dr Isabel Sargent towards this work.

-Includes two small ``.tiff`` exercpts from the [ChesapeakeCVPR](https://lila.science/datasets/chesapeakelandcover) dataset used for testing.

-Credit for the data goes to:
+This repositry also contains two small ``.tiff`` exercpts from the [ChesapeakeCVPR](https://lila.science/datasets/chesapeakelandcover) dataset used for unit testing purposes.
+Credit for this data goes to:

 > Robinson C, Hou L, Malkin K, Soobitsky R, Czawlytko J, Dilkina B, Jojic N.
 Large Scale High-Resolution Land Cover Mapping with Multi-Resolution Data.